 2. Protection from discrimination

-For women who have suffered from violence, employers should take every reasonable precaution to protect workers if they are aware.
-Giving women more options to better manage themselves, or to distance themselves from their violent perpetuator could also be detrimental in preserving their autonomy.
+Employers should take every reasonable precaution to protect women who have suffered from violence.
+Giving women more options to better manage themselves, or to distance themselves from their violent perpetuator, could also be advantageous in preserving their autonomy.
 Options empower us.
-If we leave women subject to violence without options, it would make it that much harder for them to get out of their situation.
+If we leave women subject to violence without options, it will make it that much harder for them to escape their situation.

 Ensuring the safety of women in the workplace is obviously a must.
 In Australia,5Work Health and Safety Act 2011 (Australia) New Zealand,6Section 36 of the Health and Safety at Work Act 2015 (New Zealand) France,7Article L 4141-1 of the Labour Code (France) Italy,8Legislative Decree no. 81 of April 9, 2008, published in the Official Journal no. 101 of April 30, 2008 (Italy) and the UK,9Health and Safety at Work Act 1974 (UK) there are laws which impose upon employers a “duty of care” to employees in relation to their health and safety at work.
 However, the Australian Law Reform Commission and WorkSafe in New Zealand have gone a step further by recognising that risks posed to the health and safety of employees at work may include risks posed by domestic and family violence.
 This extension of coverage can make an important difference in mobilising companies to act faster on behalf of women facing violence.

-These are just a few examples of measures we can adopt amongst a pool of possibilities.
-However, if we succeed in laying out these four measures on a European-wide basis to start, that in itself would already constitute a great stride.
+These are just a few examples of measures we can adopt.
+However, if we succeed in laying out these four measures on a European-wide basis to start, that in itself would already constitute a great stride forward.

-Unleashing the potential of women for tomorrow’s world requires us to take measures
+Unleashing the potential of women for tomorrow’s world requires us to take actions.

 Gender equality is one of the core values of the European Union (EU)… and equal pay was included in the Treaty of Rome as early as 1957.
 However, if we really think about it, how can any policy help women succeed without assuring their basic right to live and work without fearing violence or domestic abuse?

-Policy frameworks do exist, however there are differences in implementation.
+Policy frameworks do exist, but there are differences in how these frameworks are implemented.
 Reducing and eventually eliminating violence against women in Europe will require a homogenous cross-border effort that only the EU can implement.
-And even before such an undertaking takes place, economic actors can already display their avant-garde mindset by putting in place such measures (cited above) to provide women that all encompassing support capable of truly empowering them.
+Before such an undertaking occurs, economic actors can display their avant-garde mindset by enacting measures (cited above) to provide women that all encompassing support capable of truly empowering them.

 Women represent half of the world’s population.
-Imagine how our world will look like if we create the ecosystems today that will unleash the social and economic potential of women tomorrow…
+Imagine how our world would look if we create the ecosystems today that will unleash the social and economic potential of women tomorrow…